Thank you for agreeing to be interviewed!

 Make sure any coffee cups and general desk mess are tidied away too.

-This set up isn’t bad – but Mark needs to tidy up …
+This setup isn’t bad – but Mark needs to tidy up his desk …

 So apart from Mark’s face for radio, this looks pretty good – nicely framed, a clean background and well lit.